sarahhjchung/sarahhjchung/README.md

 Welcome to my Github!

+	🫐 I am currently interning at Mozilla on the Firefox Onboarding, Messaging, and Communications team

  	🍊 I completed a 16 month co-op term in the Data Engineering team at Wattpad last summer

-	🫐 I interned at Techintern.io as a full stack developer in the summer of 2021

 	🍏 I am a 4th year student studying computer science at the University of Toronto